nsrau/azure-docs.it-it/articles/azure-monitor/platform/diagnostic-logs-append-blobs.md

 ---
-title: Preparare la modifica del formato ai log delle risorse di monitoraggio di Azure
+title: Preparare la modifica del formato nei log delle risorse di Azure MonitorPrepare for format change to Azure Monitor resource logs
-description: Descrive l'effetto e come aggiornare gli strumenti per gestire i nuovi log delle risorse di Azure che sono stati modificati per l'uso dei BLOB di Accodamento il 1 ° novembre 2018.
+description: Descrive l'impatto e come aggiornare gli strumenti per gestire i nuovi log delle risorse di Azure modificati per usare i BLOB di accodamento in 1 novembre 2018.Describes the impact and how to update your tooling to handle the new Azure resource logs that was changed to use append blobs on November 1, 2018.
 author: johnkemnetz
 services: monitoring
 ms.topic: conceptual